 Resolution

 HDV is a high-definition tape format that offers 1080i resolution at 30 frames per second NTSC and 25 frames per second for PAL.
-This is just one of the resolutions available.
-DV on the other hand offers a standard definition resolution of 480i at 60 frames per second.

-In other words, HDV 1080i offers at least 4 times the image area of standard definition DV.
+In other words, HDV 1080i offers at least 4 times the image area of standard definition (SD) DV.

 HDV Camcorders